Vignesh-I-PV/V3.0-RLH-Design-Central/context.md

     duplicate-name/empty-scenario guards actually fire, and picking between "30L Base" and "45L Peak" in Design Creation to confirm the coverage/volume-variance flags read correctly end to end.

+- **2026-09-08 — UI density pass (pilot scope): persistent explainer banners → hover-ⓘ tooltips.**
+  Directly **supersedes the 2026-08-28 "definition box" plan** (tooltip stays, add a fuller-context box alongside it) — that direction was discussed but never built; this session replaced it with the opposite call: no persistent box at all for static, always-on guidance.
+Only the existing `.ndc-tip`/`.ndc-tip-pop` hover icon carries that content now.
+The distinction that survived from 08-28's rubric is still the operative one: **conditional/actionable messages stay as visible banners** (errors, empty states, status locks, confirm-dialog bodies); **generic always-on guidance goes behind an icon.** Piloted on the two most text-heavy screens before wider rollout, per explicit request — this entry covers the pilot only, not a full sweep.
+  - **Design Inputs' "Masters — shared across all design cycles" banner removed** (previously shown unconditionally on all 4 sub-tabs regardless of relevance).
+Fact folded into the **Node & Vehicle Master** tab's own tooltip (`IT_TIP.masters`).
+  - **LMDC Master's 3-sentence field-rules banner removed** (which fields come from AutoDML vs. are editable, what italic "Default" means).
+Folded into the **LMDC Master** tab's own tooltip (`mastersTabs`'s `lmdc` entry).
+  - **Vehicle Master's Touch-Point-Limit banner removed**.
+Folded into the **Vehicle Master** tab's own tooltip (`mastersTabs`'s `vehicle` entry).
+  - **Volume file library's 2-sentence description** ("RLH's own volume library — LMDC Landing only...") replaced with a header + inline ⓘ tooltip, same pattern.
+  - **Design Creation Step 1's "NLH Plan Selection" heading rewritten to state the action** ("Pick an NLH scenario for these SCs") rather than just naming the concept; its 2-line explainer moved to the heading's own ⓘ tooltip.
+  - **Step 3's "Vehicle Configuration" heading** — same treatment: description moved to a tooltip on the heading.
+  - **SC-edit-modal's boxed "contact fields are emails" note** shrunk to a plain unboxed caption (11px, no icon, no border) — this one wasn't a candidate for a tab tooltip (it's inside a modal, not attached to a persistent tab), so it was just de-boxed instead of relocated.
+  - **Interaction confirmed with the user before building**: hover tooltip, not click-to-open popover — matches the existing `.ndc-tip` mechanism already used elsewhere in the app, so no new interaction pattern was introduced.
+  - **Deliberately left untouched** (conditional/actionable, not generic guidance — correctly stayed as visible banners): the historical-plan vehicle-lock notice (`vehAddOnly`), "Ops feedback is in → Acknowledge & freeze," the closed-cycle read-only notice, all empty states, all validation/error messages, all confirm-dialog bodies.
+  - **Also deliberately left untouched, scope note for next time**: roughly 15-20 smaller single-line muted captions elsewhere in the app (e.g. "Scoped to SCs that dispatch NLH…") — these were already unboxed, already compact, already single-line: converting them to tooltips would be pure churn with no space payoff.
+Flagged as optional follow-up, not done here.
+  - **Files changed**: `v3.0-rlh-design-base.jsx` only. `engine.js` and `index.html` confirmed
+    byte-identical to their pre-session state (diffed directly, not assumed).
+  - **Verification**: Babel-compiled clean (`@babel/preset-react`) after each edit, not just at the end. **No live render/browser test performed** — same standing caveat as every session before it; the next real confirmation is deploying and hovering each converted ⓘ to confirm the tip text renders and positions correctly, especially on the touch/tablet case the tooltip-vs- popover decision was made without being able to test directly.
+  - **Not done this session, flagged for the next pass**: the wider rollout beyond this two-screen pilot (Design Review, Ops Alignment, SC-DC Mapping, Network Map, Finalise all still have their own static explainer text, some already compact/caption-style, some still boxed — needs the same screen-by-screen audit this pilot did for Design Inputs/Design Creation before touching them, not a blind find-replace of every `#EAF1FB` box).
+  - **Companion docs**: `01_Complete_Context.md` through `PROJECT_CONTEXT.md`, `06_Future_Scope_
+    SC-DC_Mapping.md` (now retired — SC-DC Mapping is built, see 2026-08-27/29 entries above) all rewritten this session to catch up from 2026-08-26 through today — a 12-session gap.
+See those files' own update logs for what changed in each.